naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.20-14.md

 * A router with a priority of 0 cannot become the BR or BDR.
 A router that is not the DR or BDR is called a DROTHER

 ###### Manipulating OSPF Timers

+OSPF uses two timers to check neighbor reachability, the hello and dead intervals.The values of hello and dead intervals are carried in OSPF Hello packets and serve as a keepalive message, with the purpose of acknowledging the presence of the router on the segment.
+The hello interval specifies the frequency of sending OSPF Hello packets in seconds.
+The OSPF dead timer specifies how long a router waits to receive a Hello packet before it declares a neighbor down.